atu-se/guuxa-el-TIGON/student-README.md

 1. server / client don't care the buffer size of the client / server .

-2. the message divides letter by letter.
+2. the message_lenght divides.

 3. ConnectionRefusedError happens.

 4. OSError happens.

+5. changes
-5. 3 changes in server.py 1= running while loop from accepting from the connection and added if in for the password and replacing if to elif.
+   1= running while loop from accepting from the connection 2= added if in for the password

 6. net-information url: 'http://net-informations.com/python/net/socket.htm'.
    realpython url: 'https://realpython.com/python-sockets/'.